fsi-hack4autism/ML-To-Transform-Learner-Outcomes/README.md

 Some sample problem statements are provided below that you can adopt as the objective of your ML model.
 However, you are free to create a new problem statement that you believe the data in joinedData_assessmentStudentAssessor3_clean Anonymized.csv can solve

-1. Problem Statement #1 - Identify peer group for a patient to compare progress against
+1. Problem Statement #1 - Identify peer group for a patient to compare progress against and the most important features in the dataset
 2. Problem Statement #2 - Determine whether progress is being made based on assessment
 3. ~~Problem Statement #3 - Identify if the patient is in the right program~~ Hard as dataset does not have program information.